Our Upcoming Events

 - Improved safety and cleanliness: security patrols, security and cleaning ambassadors, leadership in Merchant Watch and Neighborhood Crime Prevention Councils, sidewalk cleaning and graffiti abatement

-- Stronger relationships with City of Oakland staff in Community & Economic Development, Police, Public Works.
+- Stronger relationships with City of Oakland staff in Economic & Workforce Development, Police, Public Works.

 - Production of dozens of annual events, including street fairs, seasonal festivals, farmers markets, restaurant walks.

 - Increased communication with businesses, residents, shoppers and media via newsletters, websites and news releases--numerous mentions in local, regional and national publications.

 For more information on BIDs, contact Aliza Gallo at firstname.lastname@example.org or (510) 238-7405.